-Motivation and background
+Motivation and Background

-The transport sector makes about a quarter of total greenhouse gas emissions in Europe and is, therefore, the main contributor to climate change now.
-To significantly reduce the environmental footprint, the European Commission has stated a goal to reduce the greenhouse gas emissions in the transport sector by 90 % before 2050.
-To fulfil this goal, the most effective solution nowadays is the transport sector's transition towards electrified drivetrain technology.
-The number of electric vehicles has shown a gradual increase within the last decade, and this number is expected to show rapid growth in the future.
-This raises a lot of concerns regarding vehicle energy consumption and efficiency.
+Transport sector makes about a quarter of total greenhouse gas emissions in Europe and is, therefore, the main contributor to the climate change currently.
+To significantly reduce the environmental footprint, the European Commission has stated a goal to reduce the greenhouse gas emissions in transport sector by 90 % before 2050.
+To fulfil this goal, the most effective solution nowadays is transport sector transition towards electrified drivetrain technology.
+The number of electric vehicles has shown a gradual increase within the last decade and this number is expected to show a rapid growth in the future.
+This arises a lot of concerns regarding the vehicle energy consumption and efficiency.

-The vehicle energy consumption consists of the energy drawn by the main propulsion (drive) system and auxiliary power required for the rest of the systems located in a vehicle, e.g. lighting, signalling, control, pneumatic and hydraulic systems for steering and braking systems, heating, ventilation and air conditioning (HVAC).
-In the case of electric vehicles, all the auxiliary systems must be supplied from the vehicle's electrical energy net, and hence, the demand for auxiliary converter power in transportation applications continues to increase.
-In addition, more safety and comfort systems are being introduced that demand additional auxiliary power and increasing the dimensions and weight of auxiliary converter systems.
+The vehicle energy consumption consists of the energy drawn by the main propulsion (drive) system and auxiliary power required for the rest of the systems, located in a vehicle, e.g. lighting, signalling, control, pneumatic and hydraulic systems for steering and braking systems, heating, ventilation and air conditioning (HVAC).
+In the case of electric vehicles all the auxiliary systems must be supplied from the vehicle electrical energy net and, hence, the demand for auxiliary converter power in transportation applications continues to increase.
+In addition, more safety and comfort systems are being introduced that demands additional auxiliary power and results in increasing dimensions and weight of auxiliary converter systems.

 Some vehicle auxiliary components, like power steering and braking system, are safety critical, i.e. there are catastrophic consequences in case of failure.
 Therefore, the fault-tolerance and reliability of auxiliary converter systems becomes crucial aspect and there is a demand for reliable solutions for auxiliary converters.
-As the component redundancy and the growing power consumption leads to increasing volume and weight, it results in increased overall vehicle energy consumption.
-Hence, there is a need for cheap, reliable, energy-efficient and environmentally friendly solutions in electric vehicle auxiliary converter design.
-However, most of the scientific contributions and research results are mainly focused on the advancements in the vehicle main drive systems, while the auxiliary converter systems are often neglected and are not at the top of current research interests, despite the growing industry demands and electric vehicle market potential for growth.
+As the component redundancy and the growing power consumption leads to increasing volume and weight, it results in the increased overall vehicle energy consumption.
+Hence, there is a need of cheap, reliable, energy efficient and environmentally friendly solutions in electric vehicle auxiliary converter design.
+However, the most of scientific contributions and research results are mainly focused on the advancements in the vehicle main drive systems, while the auxiliary converter systems are often neglected and are not in the top of current research interests, despite the growing industry demands and electric vehicle market potentials for growth.

-Hypotheses and theses for defence
+Hypothesis and thesis for defence

-- The converter's voltage and current waveforms contain sufficient information about converter status that, combined with intelligent sensing, can be utilized by the control system to ensure improved fault tolerance and more reliable power supply, thus increasing safety in critical auxiliary systems of electric vehicles. - Intelligent sensing and converter control systems with integrated status monitoring ensure operation with the highest possible efficiency and optimized performance, even in an active failure mode, by ensuring fast transition to the fault-tolerant operation mode and improving efficiency by up to 2 %.
+- 1. Converter's voltage and current waveforms contain sufficient information about converter status that in combination with intelligent sensing can be utilized by control system to ensure improved fault tolerance and more reliable power supply thus increasing safety in critical auxiliary systems of electric vehicles. - Intelligent sensing and converter control systems with integrated status monitoring ensure operation with highest possible efficiency and optimized performance, even in an active failure mode by ensuring fast transition to the fault-tolerant operation mode and improving efficiency by ap to 2%.

-3. Auxiliary drive design with permanently excited synchronous machine and multilevel inverter utilizing modern wide bandgap semiconductor devices ensures energy savings by 10 %, more reliable, faster operation and is an economically effective solution in scope of the whole converter's life cycle in electric vehicle operation.
+3. Auxiliary drive design with permanently excited synchronous machine and multilevel inverter utilizing modern wide bandgap semiconductor devices ensures energy savings by 10%, more reliable faster operation and is economically effective solution in scope of the whole converter's life cycle in electric vehicle operation.